krosengr4/Accessability/README.md

 # Changes I made
 Fixed the top of the page (header with "Horiseon" and nav links) by changing two div's to header and nav.

+Found better elements to use insted of div's in the html.
+Such as header, nav, section, article, aside, and footer.

 # Link to Deployed Application

 # Link to the Starter Code